cbaggers/trivial-update/README.md

 expansion.

-If value at `place` should not be put as first argument of given function, use currying to pad some arguments.
+If value at `place` should not be put as first argument of given function, use partial application to pad some arguments.
 Combination of currying and `&rest` arguments will give you opportunity to pass old value at `place` on any position in the argument list.

-If you need to pass old value at `place` as key argument of `fn`, you will need to construct auxiliary lambda expression.
+Remember that keyword parameters are just pairs of normal arguments.

 ## License

-Copyright (c) 2014 Mark Karpov
+Copyright (c) 2014, 2015 Mark Karpov

 Distributed under MIT License.